polarhive/site/content/blog/anna/index.md

 ### Profiling

-Heres the CPU profile of anna, generated using pprof.
+Heres the CPU profile of anna, generated using `pprof`.
 This profile was generated while rendering this site.

 Here's an SVG showing how much time each sys-call / process takes and how each block adds-up to render / build times

 ![CPU profile of an anna render generated using pprof](https://raw.githubusercontent.com/acmpesuecc/anna/main/site/static/images/posts/fireside-anna/cpu_prof.svg)

-You may wanna zoom-in about 3-4x times to get to see how our ssg works
+You may wanna open in a new tab or zoom-in about 3-4x times to get to see how our ssg works

 ---
 ## A big rewrite (when we went for a TDD approach)

 Starting off this project, we kept adding functionality without optimization.
 We didn’t have a proper structure; PRs would keep breaking features and overwriting functions written by fellow team-mates.

 ### A new proposed rendering system

 We proceeded to restructure our SSG into: modules previously part of `cmd/anna/utils.go` and `cmd/anna/main.go` were to be split between `pkg/parsers/`, `pkg/engine/` and `pkg/helper`

 ```text
 pkg